 Students in this course apply ethical concepts to current environmental problems, especially to question if non-human entities can have rights and how we justify those claims.
 Issues may include relations between humans and their natural environment including the role of animal rights, technology, science, law, politics, beauty, and religion.
 When appropriate the course will emphasize issues of local concern.
-Cross-listed with SUS 1301.

-HUM 1304 Ethics
+HUM 1304 Ethics 3 credits, GE: Humanities

-This course is a study of various historical and contem-

-porary value systems with emphasis on alternative criteria for making decisions in the contemporary conflict of moral values.
+This course is a study of various historical and contemporary value systems with emphasis on alternative criteria for making decisions in the contemporary conflict of moral values.
 It is designed to help students develop their own value system and basis for ethical decision.

-HUM 1307 SpTp: Food Ethics
+HUM 1307 SpTp: Food Ethics 3 credits, GE: Humanities